Bug Life Cycle and Reporting Guidelines

-- Make sure the bug is verified with the latest Chromium build.
+- Make sure the bug is verified with the latest Chromium (or Chrome canary) build.

 - If it's one of the following bug types, please provide some further information: